Outdoor Activities for Babies

 Baby’s Age: Birth to 3 Months

 At this stage, lack of sleep, fluctuating hormones and attending to your baby’s every need can lead to a roller coaster ride of emotions for mom.
 Don’t worry if you feel a bit overwhelmed and emotional in the first 3 months of motherhood.
 After all, every day is a learning experience for you and your baby.
-Always remember, this is a joyous time, as each day the bond of love builds between you.
+Always remember, this is a joyous time, as each day the bond of love builds between you and your baby.

 Baby’s Age: 3 to 6 Months

 At this stage, your baby starts to smile, coo and babble, and he is able to see things around him more clearly, too.
 He’s not usually crawling or walking yet, but he’s definitely craning his neck to view the exciting world around him.

 Outdoor activity for babies:

 - Point out trees, grass, and flowers, saying the words for each object several times.
 He may not be able to say the words yet, but he’s absorbing everything he hears and sees